Patti Murin: Career

 Murin made her Broadway debut in the musical Xanadu in 2007–2008 as a swing, understudy and then replacement in the leading role of Clio/Kira.
 In her next Broadway appearance, she originated the title role in Lysistrata Jones in 2012.
-Among other roles in regional and other stage productions, she played Glinda in the first national tour of Wicked (2012–2013).
-She played pathologist Nina Shore on the NBC medical drama television series Chicago Med, which she joined in 2016 and left in 2017.
+Among other roles in regional and other stage productions, she played Glinda Upland in the first national tour of Wicked (2012–2013).
+She played pathologist Nina Shore on the NBC medical drama television series Chicago Med, which she joined in 2016 and recurred until 2019.

 Murin was the original Princess Anna in the musical Frozen which opened on Broadway at the St. James Theatre in March 2018.
 She also performed as Anna during the workshops and 2017 out of town tryout at the Buell Theatre in Denver, Colorado.
 Murin played her final performance in the role on February 16, 2020.

 She appears in the Hallmark Channel film Love on Iceland with her husband Colin Donnell, which aired in January 2020.

+Murin released a joint album with Colin Donnell titled Something Stupid in 2022.
+The album, released on Broadway Records, was produced by Robbie Rozelle, co-produced by Yasuhiko Fukuoka, and arranged and orchestrated by Luke Williams.

+In 2025, Murin reprised the role of Princess Anna in Frozen at the Muny in St. Louis, Missouri.

 Personal life

-Murin's first husband was Curtis Holbrook, her co-star in the Broadway production of Xanadu.
+Murin's first husband was Curtis Holbrook, her co-star in the Broadway production of Xanadu from 2009 until their divorce in 2013.
 On June 19, 2015, Murin married her Love's Labour's Lost co-star Colin Donnell in New York City.
 Their daughter, Cecily, was born on July 14, 2020.
-In October 2022, the couple announced that Murin is pregnant with their second child.
+In October 2022, the couple announced that Murin was pregnant with their second child.

+Their second daughter, Lorelai, was born on April 2, 2023.